ifrimaos/ifrimaos/README.md

 ### About Me

 I'm Cristian and I really enjoy learning languages and frameworks.
-I also enjoy wireframing, ui, ux, API and design in general.
+I also enjoy wireframing, UI, UX, API and design in general.

 - 👯 I’m looking to collaborate on **Open Source Projects**